 - Looking ahead, there is an emerging point of friction between the United States and Australia on the cost-benefit trade-offs of greater integration between America’s conventional and nuclear forces.
 Nor is there a consensus on this point among American experts.
 Sceptics from both countries view greater integration as dangerous because it leads to a lowering of the threshold for nuclear use.
 Specifically, many worry that America’s planned re-introduction of nuclear-armed submarine-launched cruise missiles (SLCMs) will blur distinctions between different target types and platforms, raising the escalation risks of a potential conventional conflict between US and Chinese naval forces.
 Allies, including Australia, underscore that Washington should not pursue deeper conventional-nuclear integration without consultation and, ideally, agreement as it could be detrimental to alliance consensus and planning.
 By contrast, advocates insist that although the jury is still out on how greater conventional-nuclear integration should proceed, options are required to: deliver an appropriate and coordinated response to a competitor’s multi-domain assault or potential nuclear strike; and to signal deterrence credibility.
 In their view, this calls for some degree of integration.
 Advocates also add that the United States and its allies should enhance cooperation in space and cyberspace and prepare their forces to work in nuclear conflict environments because competitors like China have already integrated their forces across all domains and do contemplate nuclear use in an escalating conflict.
 In response, some Australians contend that a key concern for Canberra is whether Washington adequately understands China’s strategic thinking and when its calculus shows restraint, particularly in regard to nuclear use.

 - While there are a variety of views and disagreements about the best way to respond to the new concepts and capabilities developed by China, Russia and North Korea, there is a broad consensus in Washington and Canberra that an ambitious intellectual effort is needed to reflect on these issues.
-In other words, the United States and its allies need to do their strategic homework much more thoroughly — and with a much greater sense of urgency — than they have done to date.
-This should begin with more in-depth and systematic analysis of competitors’ theories of victory, none of which have received enough scrutiny in an alliance context.
+Despite having undertaken important work in recent years, the United States and its allies need to give greater priority to developing effective collective responses.
+This should involve more collaborative, in-depth and systematic analysis of competitors’ evolving warfighting strategies and theories of victory, none of which have received enough scrutiny in an alliance context.
 In particular, expertise on Chinese conventional and nuclear strategies — and possible changes in the context of Beijing’s ongoing military reforms — is seriously lacking, meaning that the United States and its allies too often make grand assumptions about Beijing’s strategic behaviour without sufficient empirical analysis.
 This must change and will require a far more intense program of interactions between deterrence strategists, Sinologists and alliance managers.